-Background: Family-history assessment can identify individuals above population-risk for cancer to enable targeted Screening, Prevention and Early Detection (SPED).
+Background: Family history assessment can identify individuals above population-risk for cancer to enable targeted Screening, Prevention, and Early Detection (SPED).
 Family History Questionnaire Service (FHQS) is a resource-efficient patient-facing online tool to facilitate this.
-In the UK, cancer-risk assessment is usually only offered to concerned individuals pro-actively self-presenting to their general practitioner, leading to inequity in accessing SPED in the community.
+In the UK, cancer risk assessment is usually only offered to concerned individuals proactively self-presenting to their GP, leading to inequity in accessing SPED in the community.

 Aim: To improve access to community cancer genetic risk assessment and explore barriers to uptake.

-Design and setting: Service development project of a digital pathway using the FHQS for cancer-risk assessment across four general practices within the clinical remit of the South West Thames Centre for Genomics (SWTCG)
+Design & setting: Service development project of a digital pathway using the FHQS for cancer risk assessment across four general practices within the clinical remit of the South West Thames Centre for Genomics (SWTCG).

-Methods: 3100 individuals aged 38-50 years were invited to complete the FHQS through either text message or email.
+Method: 3100 individuals aged 38-50 years were invited to complete the FHQS through either text message or email.
 A random selection of 100 non-responders were contacted to determine barriers to uptake.

-Results: 304/3100 (9.8%) registered for the FHQS.
-Responders were more likely to be British (63% vs 47%, p<0.001), speak English as their main language (92% vs 76%, p<0.001) and not require an interpreter (99.6% vs 94.9%, p=0.001).
-Of 304 responders, 158 (52%) were automatically identified as at population-risk without full family-history review.
-Of the remaining 146 responders, 52 (36%) required either additional screening referral (N=23), genetics referral (N=15), and/or advice to relatives (N=18).
+Results: In total, n = 304/3100 (10%) registered for the FHQS.
+Responders were more likely to be British (63% vs 47%, P<0.001), speak English as their main language (92% vs 76%, P<0.001), and not require an interpreter (99.6% vs 94.9%, P = 0.001).
+Of 304 responders, 158 (52%) were automatically identified as at population-risk without full family history review.
+Of the remaining 146 responders, 52 (36%) required either additional screening referral (n = 23), genetics referral (n = 15), and/or advice to relatives (n = 18).
 Of 100 non-responders contacted, eight had incorrect contact details and 53 were contactable.
-Reasons for not responding included not receiving invitation details (N=26), losing the invitation (N=5), or forgetting (N=4).
+Reasons for not responding included not receiving invitation details (n = 26), losing the invitation (n = 5), or forgetting (n = 4).

 Conclusion: The FHQS can be used as part of a low-resource primary care pathway to identify individuals in the community above population-risk for cancer requiring action.
-This study highlights barriers to uptake requiring consideration to maximise impact and minimise inequity.
+This study highlighted barriers to uptake requiring consideration to maximise impact and minimise inequity.